William E. Bonini: Personal life

 Bonini met Rose Rozich in 1952 while both were graduate students at the University of Wisconsin–Madison.
 They married on December 4, 1954, in Washington, D.C., and settled in Princeton, New Jersey, where they raised four children: John, Nancy, James, and Jennifer.

 Bonini died on December 13, 2016, at the age of 90.
 In honor of Bonini's dedication to geoscience education and research, the Yellowstone Bighorn Research Association (YBRA) established the Bill Bonini YBRA Memorial Fund.
 This fund supports YBRA's mission to facilitate geoscience education in the Greater Yellowstone Ecosystem.

 Honors and awards

 Bonini was awarded Princeton's President's Award for Distinguished Teaching in 1992.
 In 2010, he was awarded the Princeton University Award for Excellence in Alumni Education.
-From 2002-19 the Princeton Department of Geosciences routinely presented a teaching award in Bonini's name.
+From 2002 to 2019 the Princeton Department of Geosciences routinely presented a teaching award in Bonini's name.

 In 2019, the Yellowstone Bighorn Research Association (YBRA) dedicated the Bonini Cabin in memory of William E. & Rose R. Bonini.